Skip to main content

 Intrusive thoughts.
 We know.
 We all have them.
 You can't escape them.
 They come in the shower, or during a meditation class, or as you're driving on the highway.
 You know you're thinking it, even as you're doing it.
 If someone is right beside you, you can't do anything to stop it.
 No matter how hard you try, you are driven by the notion that the driver behind you is plotting to kill you.

-Intrusive thoughts are those that exist, unbidden, without volition, without any rational motivation.
-If you stop to think about it, they are worse than normal thoughts, which are usually formed in our head in response to external stimuli.
-These are thoughts that exist, without volition, but can, and in fact do, take over your life.
+Intrusive thoughts are those that exist, unbidden, without volition and any rational motivation.
+If you stop to think about it, they are worse than normal thoughts, which are usually formed in our heads in response to external stimuli.
+These are thoughts that exist, without volition, but can, and do, take over your life.
 They are more than mere rumination or 'thinking'.
 They are pervasive and sometimes disabling.

 1. Have a healthy self-esteem (Let go of the shame and guilt).
 Try to understand the source of your intrusive thoughts, and then forgive yourself for having them.
 This doesn't mean to pretend that you're not having them.
-You may feel that you need to do this, to gain the 'credibility' of a regular person in the event that they question you about your irrational thoughts.
+You may feel that you need to do this, to gain the 'credibility' of a regular person if they question you about your irrational thoughts.
 Doing so will only compound the problem.
-You can tell others that you've taken steps to make these thoughts less of an issue, and will be more than happy to talk about them.
+You can tell others that you've taken steps to make these thoughts less of an issue and will be more than happy to talk about them.

 You should also understand that your intrusive thoughts are perfectly normal and do not make you a psycho.
 You are not a 'sick' person for having them.
 Instead, you have an abnormal reaction to an abnormal stimulus.
 You should, however, be a bit less sensitive to the triggering stimuli, and accept that they exist, rather than being defeated by them.